magento/merchdocs/src/sales-channels/asc/amazon-store-dashboard.md

    - **Logs** - [Listing changes]({% link sales-channels/asc/listing-changes-log.md %}) and [communication errors]({% link sales-channels/asc/communication-errors-log.md %}).
    - [**Store integration settings**]({% link sales-channels/asc/store-integration-settings.md %}) - Review email and Amazon Sales Channel store name settings in the Magento Admin.

-- **Store Listings** - Shows a graphical representation for the store's sales for the last 7 or 30 days along with lifetime sales data.
+- **Store Listings** - Shows a graphical representation for the store sales for the last 7 or 30 days along with lifetime sales data.

    This section also shows listing counts for your [active listings]({% link sales-channels/asc/active-listings.md %}), [inactive listings]({% link sales-channels/asc/inactive-listings.md %}), and in progress listings, along with links to their corresponding [_Product Listings_]({% link sales-channels/asc/managing-product-listings.md %}) page.
 You can also click [**Manage Listings**]({% link sales-channels/asc/managing-product-listings.md %}) to open the [_Product Listings_]({% link sales-channels/asc/managing-product-listings.md %}) page.